CloudLabsAI-Azure/hack-in-a-day-data/proactive-customer-care-agent/overview.md

 # Build a Proactive Customer Care Agent in a Day

 Welcome to the Proactive Customer Care Agent Hack in a Day!
-Today, you'll explore the power of AI-driven customer service by building an intelligent agent that handles customer inquiries, complaints, and service requests automatically.
+Today, you'll explore the power of AI-driven customer service by building an intelligent agent that handles customer inquiries and service requests automatically.
 Through this hands-on experience, you'll learn how to design a conversational AI system using Microsoft Copilot Studio that integrates with Freshdesk for automated ticket creation.

 ## Scenario